 Unfortunately domestic violence does occur and this is something that we take very seriously.
+Your matter will be prioritised.
 No individual should have to fear for their safety or the safety of their children.
 Domestic violence includes both physical and mental abuse as well as threats and intimidation from a family member.
 It can be a one-off incident or a pattern of behaviour over many years.

 As well as bringing (or sometimes instead of) criminal charges it is often possible to obtain a civil court order (also known as an injunction) to exclude the abusive person from your home or other property (this is called an occupation order) or to prohibit the abusive person from carrying out further abuse (this is called a non-molestation order).